 - Appendix 1 contains 173 species at present.

-- India is home to several migratory species of
+- India is home to several migratory species of wildlife, like:

 - Snow leopard

 - Black-necked cranes

 - India will be leading the meeting as it has been designated as the President of the COP for the next three years.